HundredBeans/testing-issue-template/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Use this template to file a bug report
+title: ''
+labels: ''
+assignees: ''

+---
 _TODO: Replace all TODO sections and examples with relevant notes BEFORE submitting this Bug ticket.
 Delete this top TODO._

 ## Description